ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 ### The backend itself
 Since we are called Jworks and we mainly focus on Java/Javacript development it should be no surprise that our backend application is written in java with the spring boot framework.
-In general we prefer to write backend's in the microservices paradigm, but in this case the backend was sufficient small that it only consists of 1 microservice.
+In general we prefer to write backends in the microservices paradigm, but in this case the backend was sufficiently small that it only consists of 1 microservice.
 The application itself is a pretty standard spring boot application.
-We use a postgreSQL server hosted in RDS as our persistent datastore on the backend, supplemented with an elasticache Redis cluster to cache database queries and configurations for the IOT sensors used in the data ingestion part.
+We use a postgreSQL server hosted in RDS as our persistent datastore on the backend, supplemented with an elasticache Redis cluster to cache database queries and configurations for the IOT sensors used in the IOT sensor data ingestion part.
 Our backend service is reachable over a REST interface for the outside world, we will talk more about this interface when we discuss the frontend application.

 ### Hosting of the application